 Certain people came down from Judea to Antioch and were teaching the believers: “Unless you are circumcised, according to the custom taught by Moses, you cannot be saved.” – Acts 15:1

-Paul and Barnabas got in a heated argument with the folks from Antioch as they had been preaching among the gentiles, that believing Christ died for our sins was enough to give us a clean slate.
+Paul and Barnabas got into a heated argument with the folks from Antioch as they had been preaching among the Gentiles, that believing Christ died for our sins was enough to give us a clean slate.
 So Paul, Barnabas and a few other believers were appointed to go up to Jerusalem to ask the apostles about their opinion on this matter.
-Whether it be our Church leaders or court appointed jury members and judges, we always need an impartial third party to settle our disputes.
+Whether it be our Church leaders or court-appointed jury members and judges, we always need an impartial third party to settle our disputes.
 If we obey the leading of the spirit such disputes would not occur.
 The spirit will not lead two people to draw contrasting conclusions.

-The journey to Jerusalem was not wasted, as Paul and Barnabas made stops along the way in Phoenicia and Samaria, and told the believer there, how even the Gentiles had accepted the Gospel.
-This news was of great encouragement to the believers in these cities.
+The journey to Jerusalem was not wasted, as Paul and Barnabas made stops along the way in Phoenicia and Samaria, and told the believers there, how even the Gentiles had accepted the Gospel.
+This news was great encouragement to the believers in these cities.

 When they came to Jerusalem, they were welcomed by the church and the apostles and elders, to whom they reported everything God had done through them.
 Then some of the believers who belonged to the party of the Pharisees stood up and said, “The Gentiles must be circumcised and required to keep the law of Moses.” – Acts 15:4-5

 Our Churches are either intentionally or unintentionally divided into subgroups based on age groups, income class or ethnicity.
 If each group looks out for their own interests and interprets the word according to their lifestyles, the Church stands divided.
 Over here, those belonging to the party of the Pharisees raised an objection as they felt the laws and traditions that they followed for the last 1500 years were being left behind in this post-crucifixion era.